intuition-dev/INTUITION2/PERSPECTIVES/REFERENCE.md

 ## /api/items
 - folder
-itemizes, makes JSON file based on dat.yaml
+Itemizes, makes JSON file based on dat.yaml.
 If dat.yaml contains publish:false it will be excluded.
 You can add a field publish_on:timestamp or similar to not show until a certain date.

 ## /api/tags
 - folder
-Makes tag.js recursively
+Makes tag.js recursively.

 ## /api/read
 - fn file name
 - folder
-Reads a file
+Reads a file.

 ## /api/write
 - fn file name